ruchawaghulde/TIC-TAC-TOE-GAME/README.md

 * In order to run this code, pygame library needs to be installed.
 To install this, open command prompt and type "pip install pygame".

-* Run the complete code TicTacToe_Game_Project.ipynb.
+* Run the complete code TicTacToeGame.ipynb.

 * After running the code, following window will be displayed on the screen (Empty Board):